How to Cut Camellia Flowers for Beautiful Floral Arrangements

 Change the water in the vase every other day to help your camellia flowers last longer.
 Whenever you change the water, trim off a sliver of the base of the flower.
 Always cut at a 45-degree angle to help the flower absorb more water.
 Add more floral preservatives with every water change.

-For more advice on how to maximize the vase life of your camellia cut flowers, check out our detailed guide.
+For more advice on how to maximize the vase life of your camellia cut flowers, check out our fresh cut flower care guide.

 Keep the Vase Somewhere Cool and Shady